Students who want to be top students are busy.

-As the school day goes by, place the notes and graded assignments you receive in their respective sections.
+As the day goes on, place the notes and graded assignments you receive in their respective sections.
 Put your incomplete homework across all subjects in the “incomplete homework” section.

 4. Once a day, look through the “incomplete homework” section of your accordion folder.

 I’ve used almost every popular email service out there.
 Gmail is the best one.
 So, if you don’t already have a Gmail account, set one up.

 2. Create as few email folders as possible.

-3. Process your email just once a day.
+3. Process your email once a day.

-4. Follow these rules when processing your email . . .
+4. Follow these rules when processing your email:

 - If an email doesn’t require a reply, archive it.